Sportradar Gets Service Provider License in Connecticut

 Connecticut Sports Betting

-Connecticut is the latest state to launch its mobile sports betting market.
+Connecticut is the latest state to launch online betting sites.
 After a seven-day soft launch period, Connecticut’s online sports wagering market was open statewide on Oct.
 19.

-Players in the state have three options to place bets from their phone or other mobile devices.
+Players in the state have three options to place bets from mobile betting apps.

 The Connect Lottery Corporation reviewed numerous applications before settling on Rush Street Interactive, which operates the Sugarhouse Sportsbook.